wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/localfile.rst

 ^^^^^^^^^^^^^^^^^^^

 This is for use only with the ``eventchannel`` log format.
 By default, when Wazuh starts, it will read all log content from a given Windows Event Channel since Wazuh was last stopped.
-Set this option to **yes** to override this behaviour if desired.
+Set this option to **yes** to override this behavior if desired.
 Then Wazuh would only receive events that occur after the Wazuh agent is started.

 +--------------------+-----------+
 | **Default Value**  | n/a       |